BIM45700 - Specific deductions: interest: withdrawal of capital from a business

 Example 1

-Ms D talks to her bank manager about how well her business is doing and the manager agrees to increase her business overdraft facility by £10,000.
-She increases the level of her cash drawings from the business by £1,000 a month, so she is withdrawing part of her capital as well as the profits being earned by the business.
+Ms D talks to her bank manager about how well her trade is doing and the manager agrees to increase her business overdraft facility by £10,000.
+She increases the level of her cash drawings from the trade by £1,000 a month, so she is withdrawing part of her capital as well as the profits being earned by the business.
 Her capital account does not become overdrawn.
 The interest payable on the increased overdraft is an allowable deduction.
-Proprietors of businesses are entitled to withdraw their capital from the business, even though substitute funding then has to be provided by interest bearing loans.
-This is on the basis that the purpose of the additional borrowing is to provide working capital for the business.
-There will though be an interest restriction if the proprietor’s capital account becomes overdrawn, see BIM45705 onwards.

 Example 2